Victor-Osei/TransBorder-Freight-Data-Analysis/README.md

 ### Key Analytical Questions
 The analysis will address the following questions:
 1. What is the distribution of trade types (import/export) across different transportation modes?
-2. Which countries are the top trading partners in terms of total trade value?
+2. Which country is the top trading partner in terms of total trade value?
 3. How does the shipping weight vary across different transportation modes?
 4. What are the trends in trade value over the years?
 5. Which commodities have the highest tradae value?